Robert Burns's Commonplace Book 1783–1785: Study, ownership and exhibition

 The poet died on 21 July 1796 and the manuscript was at that time at Ellisland Farm.
 In January 1797 both Commonplace books were sent to Dr James Currie in Liverpool who used some of this material in his The Complete Poetical Works of Robert Burns: With Explanatory and Glossarial Notes; And a Life of the Author which was he published in four volumes in 1800.
 Both of the Commonplace books remained with Dr Currie as did the other material, such as the Glenriddell Manuscripts.
 Shortly before his death in 1805 it narrowly escaped being burnt.
 William Wallace Currie, James's son, inherited the book and when he died in 1840 it again narrowly escaped destruction as his will instructed his wife to destroy or keep the manuscripts that were in his possession.
 They passed to Sarah France Currie, James's daughter-in-law.
 Messrs.
 Puttick and Simpson of London on 2 May 1861 offered the book for auction as lot no. 203, but the catalogue did not indicate ownership, although the evidence suggests that the Currie Estate had instructed the sale.

 A London bookseller purchased the lot, paying only £36, transferring it to Basil Montagu Pickering, another dealer who catalogued it but found no buyer.
 In 1868 another attempt realised several orders and the book was sent to John Adam of Greenock.
 John Duff inherited it in 1879 and on his death it was sold by Messrs.
 Sotheby, Wilkinson and Hodge of London.
 As lot no. 939 it was purchased by booksellers, Kerr & Richardson, for £101 and sold to Thomas Glen Arthur of Carrick House in Ayr and Glasgow.
 In 1891 it was sold to William Law through Kerr & Richardson, despite being included in Arthur's privately printed catalogue.

 William Law lived at Honresfield House in Lancashire and after his death in 1901 it passed to Alfred Law, his brother.
 In 1913, 116 years after it was loaned to Dr James Curry, it passed to his nephew, Sir Alfred Joseph Law, who still held it in 1938 when a full facsimile was published by Gowans and Gray of Glasgow.

 In 1896 William Law lent the book to the organisers of The Burns Exhibition held at The Royal Glasgow Institute of the Fine Arts in Glasgow from 15 July to 31 October 1896.
 It is recorded and facsimiles of a few pages were included in the Memorial Catalogue of the Burns Exhibition published by William Hodge & Company in 1898.

 The authors who had direct access to the original manuscript were James Currie in 1800, R.H.Cromek in 1808, C.D.Lamont in 1872 and finally W. Scott Douglas in 1878.

-The manuscript has remained in private hands.
+The manuscript remained in private hands until it was purchased for the Scottish nation and it now resides in the National Library of Scotland.